VaTech dismisses Hysier Miller amid sports betting scandal

 ET

 In recent years, sports betting has permeated college sports, drawing the attention of regulators, the NCAA and even the FBI.
 The latest gambling-related scandal centers around Temple basketball and now specifically Hysier Miller, who has been kicked off the Virginia Tech team after transferring there from Temple earlier this year.
-According to a report from 247Sports that cited an unspecified source, the FBI found evidence that Miller allegedly bet on Temple men's basketball games using an account that was associated with his name.
+The investigation found evidence that Miller allegedly bet on Temple men's basketball games using an account that was associated with his name.

 This case adds to a growing list of NCAA betting scandals that raise questions about the impact of legalized sports betting on college athletes and the integrity of college sports.